Why Your Flight to Tokyo Goes Over Alaska

 Free Route Airspace

-Eurocontrol and other authorities are implementing free route airspace, allowing aircraft to fly direct routes rather than following published airways.
-This enables more wind-optimal routing.
+Eurocontrol and other authorities are rolling out free route airspace, letting aircraft fly direct paths rather than following published airways.
+This unlocks more wind-optimal routing and removes artificial constraints.

 4D Trajectory Management

-Time-based flow management assigns specific arrival times, enabling more precise planning and reducing airborne inefficiencies.
+Time-based flow management assigns specific arrival times, enabling tighter planning and reducing those inefficient airborne holds and speed adjustments.

 Machine Learning